 Po-Yu holds a M.S. in Urban and Regional Policy from Northeastern University focusing on clean energy policy and sustainable community development and a B.S. in Environmental Science from Wentworth Institute of Technology.

 Toby Armstrong, Principal Analyst, joined SEA in June 2018.
-As SEA’s distributed energy market modeler, Toby performs in-depth research and analysis of New England’s distributed energy market across a variety of services, including granular tracking of legislative and regulatory developments in the region, geospatial analysis to assess the solar technical potential of land in New England, and the forecasting of REC supply from state programs.
-Toby leads SEA’s modeling of the Massachusetts SREC, which entails detailed accounting of supply and demand dynamics, modeling price formation, and forecasting SREC production based on an analysis of meteorological conditions influencing solar production.
-Toby also plays a leading role in analysis assessing the levelized cost of renewable energy, which employ financial modeling to derive optimal incentive values for state program, and has been used to inform the policy in Rhode Island and New Jersey Solar Transition Incentive.
+As SEA’s distributed energy market modeler, Toby performs in-depth research and analysis of New England’s distributed energy market across a variety of services, including granular tracking of legislative and regulatory developments in the region, geospatial analysis to assess the solar technical potential of land in New England, and the forecasting of REC supply from state programs in support of SEA’s Renewable Energy Market Outlook briefings.
+Toby plays a leading role in analysis assessing the levelized cost of renewable energy, which employ financial modeling to derive optimal incentive values for state programs, and has been used to inform policy in Rhode Island, Massachusetts, New Jersey, and California.
+Toby also plays a leading role in the construction and facilitation of SEA’s benefit cost analysis practice area.
 Finally, Toby has been a primary contributor to SEA’s retail rate forecasting, which helps inform clients of expected net metering revenue.

 Toby holds a Master of Public Policy degree from the University of Massachusetts at Amherst, and a B.A. in Sustainable Energy Policy with Minors in Resource Economics and Environmental Science from the Commonwealth Honors College of the University of Massachusetts at Amherst.